calpoly-iandunn/csc473/lectures/05-lighting.md

 $$ \alpha $$ specifies the shininess of the material.
 And, $$ \hat N $$, $$ \hat L $$, $$ \hat V $$, and $$ \hat R $$ specify the normal, light, reflection, and view vectors (respectively).

-Note how these vectors are defined in this image.
+Note how these vectors are defined in this image:

 ![Blinn-Phong Vectors]({{ site.baseurl }}/images/phong_vectors.png)

+Note in particular how the view vector $$ \hat V $$ points towards the viewer from the surface.
+When computing this value in your ray tracer, you will need to negate the direction of your ray.

 The image also includes the half-vector $$ \hat H $$